rakasuryakusuma/dataPortfolio/README.md

 - Dataset (or link to data source)
 - Documentation and analysis report

-**My project arevsepareted in several branch, make sure you choose the correct branch!**
+**My project are separeted in several branch, make sure you choose the correct branch!**

 ---